Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/4-numpy.md

 airports = np.genfromtxt('airports.tsv', delimiter='\t', dtype=None, encoding=None, skip_header=1)
 ```

 The combination of `dtype=None` and `encoding=None` instructs `genfromtxt()` to infer data types, which is slower than specifying a data type but produces more intuitive behavior, especially if the data file contains a mix of strings and numbers.
-Finally, `skip_header=1` tells `genfromtext()` to skip one header line — the line containing the column names.
+Finally, `skip_header=1` tells `genfromtext()` to skip one header line — the line containing column names.

 `genfromtxt()` supports other useful parameters as well.
 For example, if strings in the data file have leading or trailing spaces, specifying `autostrip=True` automatically removes leading and trailing whitespace: